Michael O. Emerson, PhD

 1007 W. Harrison St. Chicago, IL 60607-7140

-Dr. Emerson also has won 7 teaching awards, mentored many graduate students, and had his work appear in hundreds of media outlets.
-He has served as chair of the ASA’s Public Understanding of Sociology Award, Chair of the ASA’s Religion Section, President of the Association of the Sociology of Religion, on the Council of ASA’s Racial and Ethnic Minorities Section and is the founding associate editor of ASA’s Sociology of Race and Ethnicity journal.
+Dr. Emerson has won seven teaching awards and mentored many undergraduate and graduate students.
+He has served as chair of the ASA’s Public Understanding of Sociology Award, Chair of the ASA’s Religion Section, President of the Association of the Sociology of Religion, on the Council of ASA’s Racial and Ethnic Minorities Section, and is a founding associate editor of ASA’s Sociology of Race and Ethnicity journal.